raindropio/help/docs/using/search/index.md

 Plus, these recent searches will sync across your apps so you can continue a search on another device or computer.

 ## Full-Text Search {#full-text-search}
-Raindrop can search through the entire content of every bookmark and PDF you’ve saved, making it extremely easy to find what you’re looking for.
+Raindrop can search through the entire content of every bookmark and PDF (no OCR) you’ve saved, making it extremely easy to find what you’re looking for.
 It's like your personal Google!

 Your bookmarks are indexed automatically, no need to do anything.
 Usually only meaningful content of web-page is indexed.
 Ads, navigation, comments and so on are stripped if possible.